 Claudette Johnson’s exhibition Presence.
 Review by Jenny Vuglar.
 Johnson first came to attention in 1982 while a student at The Polytechnic Wolverhampton.
 Britain’s ‘black cultural renaissance’ began, not in the famous institutions of London but in the Polytechs of the north: Wolverhampton, Trent, Sunderland.

-By Barbara Lewis • art, exhibitions, painting, year 2024 • Tags: art, Barbara Lewis, exhibitions, painting
+By Barbara Lewis • added recently on London Grip, art, dance, design, drawing, exhibitions, history, painting • Tags: art, Barbara Lewis, dance, design, drawing, exhibitions, history, painting